-Holders of Notes held through Euroclear and Clearstream, Luxembourg must rely on procedures of those clearing systems to effect transfers of Notes, receive payments in respect of Notes and vote at meetings of Noteholders.
+Holders of Notes held through DTC, Euroclear and Clearstream, Luxembourg must rely on procedures of those clearing systems to effect transfers of Notes, receive payments in respect of Notes and vote at meetings of Noteholders.

-The Notes will be represented on issue by one or more Global Notes that may be deposited with a common depositary for Euroclear and Clearstream, Luxembourg (each as defined under "Form Of The Notes").
+The Notes will be represented on issue by one or more Global Notes that may be deposited with a common depositary for Euroclear and Clearstream, Luxembourg or may be deposited with a nominee for DTC (each as defined under "Form Of The Notes").
 Except in the circumstances described in each Global Note, investors will not be entitled to receive Notes in definitive form.
-Each of Euroclear and Clearstream, Luxembourg and their respective direct and indirect participants will maintain records of the beneficial interests in the Regulation S Global Note held through it.
-While the Notes are represented by the Regulation S Global Note, investors will be able to trade their beneficial interests only through the relevant clearing systems and their respective participants.
+Each of DTC, Euroclear and Clearstream, Luxembourg and their respective direct and indirect participants will maintain records of the beneficial interests in each Global Note held through it.
+While the Notes are represented by a Global Note, investors will be able to trade their beneficial interests only through the relevant clearing systems and their respective participants.

-While the Notes are represented by the Regulation S Global Note, the Issuer will discharge its payment obligation under the Notes by making payments through the relevant clearing systems.
-A holder of a beneficial interest in the Regulation S Global Note must rely on the procedures of the relevant clearing system and its participants to receive payments under the Notes.
-The Issuer has no responsibility or liability for the records relating to, or payments made in respect of, beneficial interests in the Regulation S Global Note.
+While the Notes are represented by Global Notes, the Issuer will discharge its payment obligation under the Notes by making payments through the relevant clearing systems.
+A holder of a beneficial interest in a Global Note must rely on the procedures of the relevant clearing system and its participants to receive payments under the Notes.
+The Issuer has no responsibility or liability for the records relating to, or payments made in respect of, beneficial interests in any Global Note.

-Holders of beneficial interests in the Regulation S Global Note will not have a direct right to vote in respect of the Notes so represented.
+Holders of beneficial interests in a Global Note will not have a direct right to vote in respect of the Notes so represented.
 Instead, such holders will be permitted to act only to the extent that they are enabled by the relevant clearing system and its participants to appoint appropriate proxies.